-Hit-and-run accidents can prove to be even more legally complicated than other types of car wrecks due to the disappearance of one of the parties involved.
+Hit-and-run car wrecks can prove to be legally complicated due to the disappearance of one of the parties involved.
 This adds an extra layer of work in filing a lawsuit.
-A hit-and-run car accident lawyer in Cleveland knows the steps to take and could assist you in trying to recover damages for your injuries.
+If you sustained injuries in a crash and a driver fled the scene, a car wreck attorney can help.
+A Cleveland hit-and-run car accident lawyer knows the steps to take and could assist you in trying to recover damages for your injuries.

 A hit-and-run involves a collision between two vehicles where one of the drivers leaves the scene and is not immediately recovered by the police.
 The driver who leaves the scene is usually the one who caused the accident.

-Hit-and-run cases in Cleveland are often rear-end collisions, but head-on crashes or T-bones can occur as well.
+Hit-and-run cases in Cleveland are often rear-ended collisions, but head-on crashes or T-bones can occur as well.
 One common feature is that the striking driver does not usually sustain disabling injuries since they are composed enough to leaves the scene.

-If the attorney can get the license plate number or the name of vehicle’s owner, they can conduct their own investigation.
+If an attorney in Cleveland can get the license plate number or the name of the vehicle’s owner after a hit-and-run car wreck, they can conduct their own investigation.
 The goal is to identify the responsible insurance carrier to cover the damages suffered by the claimant.

 Occasionally, it may be difficult or impossible to locate the faulty party.
 There may not be a license plate number or description of the car to work with, there might be no witnesses, or the police might be of no assistance.
 In these instances, the attorney for the injured party determines whether other insurance policies may apply.
 Another insurance policy could cover the client’s damages, including property damage, medical bills, lost wages, and pain and suffering.